ChrisNZL/snap-chrome/README.md

 If Snap is your ISP in New Zealand, this extension lets you view details of your data usage with the click of a button:
 * Data used
 * Data remaining
+* Off-peak data used (if you have uncapped nights from 1am-7am)
 * Average daily usage
 * Billing period estimate
 * Suggested daily usage